DigitalEmotions/ngDialog_Tests/README.md

 	gulp
 ```

-Gulp will track any changes you make to project files and recompile.\
+Gulp will track any changes you make to project files and recompile.
 Note: If adding new files, restart Gulp.
+Note: You can only run one Gulp server at a time.